 Concerns About Big Tech’s Influence

 Big Tech companies have come under fire in the past for abusing their power.
-The same concept that underpins cryptocurrencies also guides Web3 businesses.
+The same concept that underpins cryptocurrency India also guides Web3 businesses.
 And they were created with the assumption that future businesses will exist entirely on the blockchain.
-A single organisation like Google or Facebook can’t rule them.
+A single organization like Google or Facebook can’t rule them.

 In a recent interview with Bloomberg, Yat Sui, the board chairman of Animoca Brands, called Microsoft and Meta’s empires “digital dictatorships.”
 Animoca, a significant blockchain investor itself, claims that its mission is to empower individuals with control over their digital assets and eliminate Big Tech’s hold over society.